Experience Everest VR

 Behind the scenes

 Martin Edström and IVAR Studios joined the large team put together by the National Geographic Society to lead VR storytelling in Nepal and on the mountain.
+Our team worked alongside the scientists and climbers to document the journey of the expedition as well as inside perspective on the efforts to collect data relating to climate change in the upper Himalayas.

 Thanks to a great collaboration with parts of the summit team, including filmmakers Mark Fisher and Dirk Collins from Fisher Creative, the team was able to bring back a few glimpses of how the National Geographic Science team installed a weather station on the Balcony section of Mount Everest itself.